 - Preferably, allow the loaf to cool to room temperature without unwrapping it.
 Once it has cooled, it can be sliced and enjoyed.
 If you refrigerate it for a few hours before slicing, it will firm up considerably, making it easier to carve nice thin slices.

-You don’t have to turn your homemade vegan meat into cold cuts if you don’t want to!
-This recipe can be used in a myriad of ways.
+You don’t have to turn your homemade vegan meat into cold cuts if you don’t want to.
+This recipe can be used in so many ways.

-- If you’d prefer a homemade vegan roast over a store-bought one for the holidays, look no further!
+- Holiday roast: If you’d prefer a homemade vegan roast over a store-bought one for the holidays, look no further!
 This tofu-seitan log can be served whole next to stuffing, gravy, and the rest of the traditional fixings.
-Just “carve” it up when it’s time to serve.
+You can even add your favorite stuffing when shaping the dough into a log.
+“Carve” it up when it’s time to serve.

-This is a question I get often, and unfortunately there is no good substitution for vital wheat gluten in this particular recipe.
+This is a question I get often, and unfortunately there’s no good substitution for vital wheat gluten in this particular recipe.
 It provides all the protein and structure.

-Yes; simply omit the oil from the recipe.
-The slices will be a little less moist, but they will still be very delicious.
+Yep!
+Simply omit the oil from the recipe.
+The slices will be a little on the dry side, but they’ll still be very delicious.

-You can use a blender to make this recipe instead, though you will have to knead the dough by hand.
-Simply add all the ingredients except for the vital wheat gluten to a blender, and blend until smooth.
-Add the vital wheat gluten to a bowl and pour the wet mixture in.
-Stir to combine, then turn the dough out onto a clean surface and knead until firm.
+To use a blender, simply add all the ingredients except for the vital wheat gluten to a blender, and blend until smooth.
+Then add the vital wheat gluten to a bowl and pour the wet mixture in.
+Stir to combine, and turn the dough out onto a clean surface and knead until firm.
 Then proceed with the shaping and cooking instructions as written.

 Storing Your Homemade Vegan Deli Slices

-These can be stored in the refrigerator in an airtight container for up to 5 days.
+Refrigerator: Your plant-based deli slices can be stored in the refrigerator in an airtight container for up to a week, but they are best enjoyed within the first 5 days.

-If you’d like to freeze them, they’ll last up to a month.
-You can either freeze the log whole or pre-slice it before freezing.
+You can either freeze log whole, or pre-slice it before freezing.
 It will be easier to defrost if it’s pre-sliced, but if you’re not sure about how you want to use it, feel free to freeze it whole.
+If freezing whole, make sure it has cooled before placing in the freezer.

 Homemade Vegan Deli Slices